TheBlueChameleon/ParrotPackage/doc/mainpage.md

 * The **separator character** is a single character that separates *keywords* and *values*.
 In the above, this separator character is the equals sign (```=```)
 * The **comment character** is a single character that marks one line as a comment for human readers.
 In the above example, this is the pound symbol (```#```)
 * Values have an associated **Value Type**.
-This value type is not deducible from the ```.ini``` file (albeit often strongly implied) alone but needs to be specified by a *%Descriptor*.
+This value type is not deducible from the ```.ini``` file (albeit often strongly implied) alone but needs to be specified by a *Descriptor*.
 It is one of the following concepts:
     * A **String** is an arbitrary sequence of characters barring a line break
     * An **Integer** is a whole number including negative numbers like 1 or -58008
     * A **Real Value** is a possibly fractional or irrational numerical value like 1.0 or -3.141592654